Australia–Uruguay football rivalry: Men's

 Both Australia and Uruguay had qualified for the 1974 FIFA World Cup in West Germany.
 For Australia, it would be their first ever qualification.

-Uruguay travelled to Australia for a pre-tournament 2-game series at Olympic Park in Melbourne and the Sydney Cricket Ground in Sydney.
+Uruguay travelled to Australia for a pre-tournament 2-game series at Olympic Park in Melbourne and the Sydney Sports Ground in Sydney.
 The match in Melbourne ended in a 0–0 draw which was noted for the aggressively physical play by the Uruguayans with Australian manager Rale Rasic referring to the Uruguayans' antics as "dirty".
 The following match in Sydney in front of a crowd of 27,500 would be marred with physicality not experienced by Australian footballers to this point.
 During the first half of the game with the scores locked at 0–0 Uruguayan player Luis Garisto felled Australian striker Ray Baartz with what was described as a karate chop to Barrtz's neck which Garisto went unpunished for.
 Following a few minutes of treatment Baartz resumed play.
 After scoring the first and providing the assist for Australia's second goal, Uruguays play would become more violent and spiteful, culminating in Garisto punching Baartz in the jaw following some banter.
 To make it look like Baartz had attacked Garisto, a fellow Uruguayan player punched Garisto in the face which drew blood.
 The referee threatened to abandon the game, however Australia held on for a 2–0 victory.
 Following the match, Baartz started showing signs of a stroke following the attack to his neck and was rushed to Royal North Shore Hospital where doctors placed in him in intensive care having lost consciousness for two days.
 Whilst Baartz would survive the stroke and return to full health, due to the severe extend of his injuries he would retire from all forms of the game at just 27 years old following doctors advice that another severe blow to his neck may kill him.